NorwegianVeterinaryInstitute/nvi-documentation/docs/source/technical/drives_saga.md

 ## Drive locations on SAGA and NIRD: overview

 These are different locations that we work with in regarding SAGA and NIRD.
 Users normally get access to those two areas.
-(Contact: Karin Lagesen).
+However, we sometime forget, so please complain (Contact: Karin Lagesen, Thomas Haverkamp).

 - `$USER` is your username
 - See also [SIGMA2 Documentation: Storage areas on HPC clusters](https://documentation.sigma2.no/files_storage/clusters.html)